Resources

 Reporting and Metrics

-How test results will be shared
+How test results will be shared.
+Tools and dashboards for visibility.

-4. Deployment Plan
+4. Deployment plan

 Section